 the Heart Seal – shoulder, neck, and upper spine relief

 Stabilize your shoulders and release tension around your neck, chest, and arms.
 This course covers isolated muscle activations for the rotator cuff and shoulder girdle and groups them into simple yoga postures.
-You will learn the secrets to cure most yoga related shoulder aches.
-This is a highly relaxing practice.
-Anatomy intermediate, all materials provided.
-A phenomenal course for teachers and students.
+You will learn the secrets to cure most yoga related aches of the wrist, elbow, and shoulder.
+This is a highly relaxing practice, anatomy rich, all materials provided.
+All levels.

 Stabilize your pelvis and lower back and learn the true meaning of core strength and awareness.
 Isolate key muscles of the pelvis, hips, and lower spine and organize them all together.
-Relieve sciatica, traction the sacroilliac (SI) joint, and deepen your awareness of hip movement.
-A gentle practice on the body, and very focusing for the mind.
-Potent activations that we will find in yoga postures.
-All materials provided, be prepared to take notes.
-All levels welcomed and encouraged.
+Relieve sciatica, traction the sacroilliac (SI) joint, and deepen your conscious hip movement and mobility.
+A gentle practice that will focus your mind.
+All levels.

 Thai and Yoga Assists